Views from the Eiffel Tower

 6. Notre-Dame

 Dedicated to the Virgin Mary, Notre-Dame de Paris is one of the oldest Gothic cathedrals in the world and one of the best known.Over the past eight centuries, the cathedral building has been renovated and restored several times.
 The most significant renovation took place in 1845 and took twenty-five years to complete.
-During this restoration, the flying buttresses were replaced, the chapel was restored, statues were added and a new rose window was installed.
+During this restoration, the flying buttresses were replaced, the chapel was restored, statues were added and a new rose window was placed.

 7. Pont Alexandre III